google/orbit/src/CaptureFile/FORMAT.md

 | Additional Section List Offset | 8    | May be 0 if there are no additional sections in this file |

 ### Capture Section
-Capture section is a sequence of `orbit_grpc_proto::ClientCaptureEvent` messages.
-The first message is always `orbit_grpc_proto::CaptureStarted` and the last one is `orbit_grpc_proto::CapureFinished`.
+Capture section is a sequence of `orbit_grpc_protos::ClientCaptureEvent` messages.
+The first message is always `orbit_grpc_protos::CaptureStarted` and the last one is `orbit_grpc_protos::CapureFinished`.

 ### Additional Section List
 The following is a format of Additional Section List